AsaLap/PlantGEMs/README.md

 * The model's proteome fasta (.faa)
 * The subject's proteome fasta (.faa)

-You can store the files in a _files/_ directory if you reconstruct several networks, or specify a path for each file needed if you do only one.
-If you fail to give it on the commandline you'll be prompted to give the different path.
+You can store the files in a _files/_ directory or specify a path for each file needed.
 <br />

-**NB** : Please note that the "name" of the model is its _**id**_.
+**NB** : Please note that the "name" of the model is its _**id**_ in the SBML file.
 You will also need a _main.ini_ file stored in the _main_directory_ you provided, with at least the organisms names.
 Every additional data will not be read (you can use the same file as for _mpwting_ if you manually used this process before the _blasting_ process)

 __Example of use for multiple reconstruction with _main.ini_:__
 ```bash